cnabio/cnab-spec/400-claims.md

   - `message` (OPTIONAL): A human-readable string that communicates the outcome.
 Error messages MAY be included in `failure` conditions.
   - `status` (REQUIRED): Indicates the status of the last phase transition.
 Valid statuses are:
     - `failure`: failed before completion
     - `underway`: in progress.
 This should only be used if the invocation container MUST exit before it can determine whether all operations are complete.
 Note that `underway` is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
 For this reason, it should be avoided.
+When used, `underway` should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failure` or `success`.
     - `unknown`: the state is unknown.
 This is an error condition.
     - `success`: completed successfully
 - `revision` (REQUIRED): An [ULID](https://github.com/ulid/spec) that MUST change each time the release is modified.